Section 108 Loan Guarantee Funds

 This project, part of the 2012 Council Work Plan, uses Section 108 funds to design and construct a Children's Fountain at the Arts Plaza to strengthen the economic environment and attract visitors and new private investment to Downtown.

 The purpose of the Arts Plaza is to:

 - Enhance the area's economic and social vitality.

 - Nurture and expand artistic, cultural and educational activities for the Gresham community.

 - Bring a recreational and cultural destination to the downtown core.

 The U.S. Department of Housing and Urban Development (HUD) has annually allocated Community Development Block Grant (CDBG) funds and HOME funds to assist the City in meeting its goals and strategies.
 Additional resources are available through loan repayments, program income and carry-over funds.

 The City Council adopted an amendment to the Five Year Consolidated Plan to utilize Section 108 Guaranteed Loan funds on April 3, 2012.

-Section 108 funds would be used to accomplish multiple City goals through allocation among three fund distribution categories:
+Section 108 funds are used to accomplish multiple City goals through allocation among three fund distribution categories:

 How will Section 108 Benefit Gresham?